openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

   * Documentation

 You can find the code in my [repository on
-        gitorious](https://gitorious.org/~madgnu/opensuse/madgnu-archlinux-build).If you have any questions or suggestions â€” welcome!
+        gitorious](https://gitorious.org/~madgnu/opensuse/madgnu-archlinux-build).If you have any questions or suggestions — welcome!

-â€
+”

-â€œ
+“

       [David